Estifanos-Neway/cash-api/changelogs/feature-affiliates_CRUD.md

+- Implemented /affiliates.
-- /tokens is changed to /sessions
+- /tokens is changed to /sessions.
-- removed "Authorization" header from /sessions requests (/refresh and /sign-out)
+- Removed "Authorization" header from /sessions requests (/refresh and /sign-out).
-- cors whitelist is moved from `.env` to `config.json`
+- Cors whitelist is moved from `.env` to `src/config.json`.
-- changed "Invalid_Access_Token" to "Not_Authorized" for status code 401
+- Changed "Invalid_Access_Token" to "Not_Authorized" for status code 401.